ml-archive/VIPERCoordinatorsXcodeFileTemplate/HOWWEUSE.md

 ## Protocols

 In order to notify the objects through the app, we use protocols.
 Be careful when defining your protocols to avoid retain cycles.
 Make your protocols conform to `class` protocol to its declaration and use `weak` reference when declaring your variables.
+Keep in mind that not all delegates should be declared as `weak`, you may need some reference to that protocols during the view lifecycle and those objects should not be deallocated.

 Eg.:

 ```
 protocol MyCoordinatorInput: class { }
 weak var coordinator: MyCoordinatorInput?

+Example of strong references:

+	ViewController >> PresenterInput
+	PresenterInput >> InteractorInput

+Example of weak references:

+	Presenter >> CoordinatorInput
+	Coordinator >> ViewController
 ```

 ## Testing